 In the WebGIS research domain, some methods of replacement have been proposed, which can be classified into two types.
 One type involves replacing tiles with the lowest access probabilities, which are computed through system analysis or training [18, 19].
-This requires large volumes of statistics and probability computations because there are large numbers of tiles in the WebGIS.
-These methods cannot adapt quickly to changes in the access patterns.
-Thus, such methods cannot be used efficiently in the WebGIS.
-The other type of method uses statistics of the interval access time for tiles for a single client and replaces tiles with higher interval values in the client cache [20].
+This requires large volumes of statistics and probability computations because there are large numbers of tiles in WebGIS.
+These methods cannot adapt quickly to changes in access patterns.
+Thus, such methods cannot be used efficiently in WebGIS.
+The other type of method uses statistics of the interval access time for tiles for a single client and replaces tiles with higher interval values on the client cache [20].
 Such methods cannot be used to achieve collaboration among heterogeneous cluster-based multi-cache servers.

 Some studies have shown that community user access to geospatial data has spatial and temporal locality [2-5, 21].
 Temporal locality of access to tile means that the latest accessed tile has a higher probability that it will be accessed again.
 The temporal locality is embodied in the access time interval or access frequency.
-Spatial locality of access to tile means that the tiles that are spatial neighbors have adjacent access time, that is, when a tile is accessed, both the tile and its neighboring tiles, which are in the same local area, have a higher probability of being accessed again in the next moment.
-The spatial locality of the accessed tile is embodied in the adjacency between the accessed tiles.
+Spatial locality of access to tile means that tiles that are spatial neighbors have adjacent access time, that is, when a tile is accessed, both that tile and its neighboring tiles, which are in the same local area, have a higher probability that they will be accessed again in the next moment.
+The spatial locality of the accessed tile is embodied in the adjacency between accessed tiles.
 However, the relationship between spatial locality and temporal locality of tile access is associated.
 Access to tiles also has the characteristic of long-term and short-term popularity.
-Thus, this paper analyzed and considered the spatial locality and temporal locality of tile access and proposed a way to express the accessed hotspot popularity and its features of spatial-temporal locality and access stability by balancing the long-term and short-term features, not only to keep the cached objects relatively stable but also to adapt to hotspot changes and to reduce the frequency of replacement operations.
-The paper then proposed a cluster-based cache replacement method with a collaboration style for heterogeneous DCCS to improve cache hit rate and cluster-based service efficiency.
+Thus, this paper analyzes and considers the spatial locality and temporal locality of tile access and proposes a way to express the accessed hotspot popularity and its features of spatial-temporal locality and access stability by balancing the long-term and short-term features, not only to keep the cached objects relatively stable but also to adapt to hotspot changes and to reduce frequency of replacement operations.
+The paper then proposes a cluster-based cache replacement method with a collaboration style for heterogeneous DCCS to improve cache hit rate and cluster-based service efficiency.

-^{}Address correspondence to this author at the LIESMARS, Wuhan University, Wuhan, Hubei, 430079, PR China; Tel: +86 27 68778247; Email: Ruili@whu.edu.cn
+^{} Address correspondence to this author at the LIESMARS, Wuhan University, Wuhan, Hubei, 430079, PR China; Tel:+86 27 68778247;Email: Ruili@whu.edu.cn

-2. EXPRESSION OF ACCESS SPATIAL-TEMPORAL LOCALITY FOR GEOSPATIAL DATA
+EXPRESSION OF ACCESS 2.
+SPATIAL-TEMPORAL LOCALITY FOR GEOSPATIAL DATA

-Geospatial data are generally stored as tiles and thus this paper used a tile as a cache unit.
-Zipf's law of tile access states that access to a tile is uneven when users carry out roaming in the WebGIS.
-The access probability of a tile and its access rank follows a power-law distribution [2-5].
+Geospatial data are generally stored as tiles and thus this paper uses a tile as a cache unit.
+Zipf's law of tile access dictates that access to a tile is uneven when users are roaming in WebGIS; the access probability of a tile and its access rank follows a power-law distribution [2-5].
 The law further indicates that a tile that has frequently been accessed in the past has a high probability of being requested again in the near future [5].
 Thus, the probability of a tile being accessed again can be simplified as being in direct proportion to its long-term popularity (the total number of times a tile is accessed) [20].
 Further, if a tile has a higher access frequency, its neighboring tiles will likewise have a higher probability of being accessed.
-Thus, the total number of times a tile is accessed can reflect spatial distribution of the tile's access with geography features, that is, access to spatial locality.
+Thus, the total number of times a tile is accessed can reflect a spatial distribution of tile access for a tile with geography features, that is, access spatial locality.
 Zipf's law reflects the long-term access popularity of a tile, which can be used for an effective cluster-based cache replacement mechanism [22].